williamcioffi/parsegonio/README.md

 * see below for a quick guide.

-* Report any bugs to the [issues](https://github.com/williamcioffi/parsegonio/issues) page.
+* Report any bugs or questions to the [issues](https://github.com/williamcioffi/parsegonio/issues) page.

 * If you're interested in contributing, start by taking a peak at the [guidelines](CONTRIBUTING.md).

 * For now, please cite as:

 Cioffi WR (2020). parsegonio: parse Argos Goniometer log data and convert into prv.
-R code version 0.1.0. https://github.com/williamcioffi/parsegonio. (doi:10.5281/zenodo.3647697).
+R code version 0.1.0. https://github.com/williamcioffi/parsegonio. (doi:10.5281/zenodo.3647696).

 ## Quick start